Privacy Notice (Article 13 of the General Data Protection Regulation)

 3. Pre-Registration

 When you pre-register for our conference, we will collect, store, and use your email address and your areas of interest.
+We may receive your pre-registration electronically or on paper and will process it accordingly.

 3.1 Why we use your data